TuanYi/LombScargle/README.md

 ![lightcurve](https://user-images.githubusercontent.com/81213494/144019936-013bd759-f42a-486c-90b4-3c5c74011d00.jpg)

-Step2: Use the toolbox to import the data, find the period of this source by using the generalized Lomb-Scargle algorithm
+Step2: Use the toolbox to import the data, find the period of this source by using the generalized Lomb-Scargle algorithm.
 Please refer to the following paper for details of the Lomb-Scargle algorithm:

 VanderPlas 2018: https://ui.adsabs.harvard.edu/abs/1982ApJ...263..835S/abstract